Skip to Content

 The Luxury Lakeview Vista Apartments will provide that water view you’ve been dreaming of and can comfortably accommodate 8 adults across three bedrooms.
 Enjoy a soak in the private hot tub off the bedroom while looking out at the stunning landscapes.

 For more privacy during your holiday in Wanaka, I think booking at Lime Tree Lodge will be the perfect match!
-With 10 acres of land and a view of the gardens and alpines from each room, you won’t mind the 10-minute drive into town center.
-The $200 NZD/night will give you more than you bargained for.
+With 10 acres of land and a view of the gardens and alpines from each room, you won’t mind the 10-minute drive into the town center.

 5. The Catlins

 If you look at a map of the South Island, you’ll be able to find the Catlins region at the very south of the South Island between the cities of Dunedin and Invercargill.
 The sad part is that many people haven’t even heard of it!
-Without a doubt, it’s the least visited area on the South Island and after visiting I’m really not sure why?!
+Without a doubt, it’s the least visited area on the South Island, and going for myself, I’m really not sure why?!

 The region is filled with stunning waterfalls, unique and extremely rare wildlife, and empty roads just waiting to be explored.
 The region is best explored on a road trip either heading from Christchurch south or from Invercargill north along the coast.
 To see the most I suggest staying at least one night in the region.